jbohnslav/jbohnslav.github.io/content/posts/muon-kimi2-translation.md

 ![The new version of Megatron-LM introduces buckets in DDP.](/images/blog_image_4.webp "The new version of Megatron-LM introduces buckets in DDP.")

-These updates are actually a "devastating" blow to the Muon implementation that preceded Moonshot's work.
-This type of Zero-1 implementation causes *every parameter* to be sharded by DP!
-Whether it's the brainless gather method, the edge-passing method, or the sophisticated arrangement method, all of which are based on "flat-param concat zero-1," they are all ruined.
-Every parameter now requires communication and redundant recalculation, leading to a massive amount of extra overhead, making Muon unacceptable.
+These updates are a "devastating" blow to the Muon implementation that preceded Moonshot's work.
+This type of Zero-1 implementation causes *every parameter* to be sharded by DP.
+The methods we discussed, all based on "flat-param concat zero-1," are completely ruined.
+Every parameter now requires communication and redundant recalculation, leading to a massive amount of extra overhead – Muon is basically **DOA** under dim-0 sharding.

 ### 2.4 Long-Term Solution

 Foreign companies are definitely not stupid.
 Early parallel designs actually all used flat-param concat zero-1[^14].
 Later, due to other concerns (mainly that foreign companies have too many GPUs, and flat params are not conducive to overlapping `grad_reduce_scatter` and `params_all_gather`), they switched to dim-0 params sharding Zero-1.

 In the context of mandatory dim-0 params sharding, the Moonshot method is indeed not scalable.
 But this does not mean Muon is inherently unscalable.
 New solutions will definitely emerge.
-In fact, I've heard that it seems possible, and someone might already be working on it (smirking dog face emoji).
+In fact, I've heard that it seems possible, and someone might already be working on it 🐶.

-## 3. Concern 2: Muon Needs More Hyperparameters
+## 3. Concern #2 – "Muon needs more hyper-parameters"

 Another common complaint is that Muon has several sets of hyperparameters, which is seen as a significant disadvantage compared to AdamW: